Aviodrome: De Uiver

 De Uiver was the name of a Douglas DC-2 that placed second in the 1934 MacRobertson Air Race, only being beaten by a purpose built de Havilland DH.88 racer Grosvenor House.
 The real Uiver, which is an old Dutch word for Stork, no longer exists.
 The Aviodrome owns one of the last still airworthy DC-2s in the world.
 This DC-2 is a former US Navy aircraft painted in the Uiver's original KLM colors.
 After an unexpected gear collapse the aircraft suffered some minor damage, but after the needed funds were raised the aircraft was repaired.

 Fokker Friendship

-The Fokker F-27 Friendship was Fokker's best selling aircraft model of all time.
+The Fokker F-27 Friendship was Fokker's best-selling aircraft model of all time.
 Production of this first post-war Fokker airliner started in 1955 and many of them are still in service today.
-The Aviodrome purchased the oldest still flying series produced F-27 from its Australian owner in 2004 and painted it in the colors of the no longer existing Nederlandse Luchtvaart Maatschappij (NLM).
-Exactly fifty years after the first flight of the first F-27 on 24 November 1955 this aircraft made a memorial flight as a tribute to fifty years Fokker Friendship.
+The Aviodrome purchased the oldest still flying series produced F-27 from its Australian owner in 2004, and painted it in the colors of the no longer existing Nederlandse Luchtvaart Maatschappij (NLM).
+Exactly fifty years after the first flight of the first F-27 on 24 November 1955 this aircraft made a memorial flight as a tribute to fifty years of the Fokker Friendship.